mlyszczek/psmq/readme.md

 **psmq** is **p**ublish **s**ubscribe **m**essage **q**ueue.
 It's a set of
-programs and libraries to implement publish/subscribe way of inter process communication on top of **POSIX** message queue.
+programs and libraries to implement publish/subscribe way of inter process communication on top of **POSIX** message queue (or some standard message queue that is available on given **RTOS** in case **POSIX** is not available.
 This program targets mainly small embedded systems, which do not have access to some more sophisticated IPC (like unix domain socket).
-It could also prove useful when you want to realy heavly on message priority, since every message has set a priority and broker processes messages from highest ones first.
+It could also prove useful when you want to rely heavly on message priority, since every message has set a priority and broker processes messages from highest ones first.
 It's main focues is memory and runtime safety, speed is treated as second class citizen - but of course is not ignored completely, it's just memory and safety comes first.
 Always.

 Why?
 ====

 Good, question.
-Why would you want to add more code, to your project, when you can do all these things using ordinary queues - after all **psmq** is implemented on top of **mqueue**.
+Why would you want to add more code, to your project, when you can do all these things using ordinary queues - after all **psmq** is implemented on top of **mqueue** (or platform queue).
 Well, if you only communicate processes in 1:1 way, you won't find this library useful - it's easy enough to create 2 queues and send/receive from them.
 No. Publish subscribe model shines best when you need to communicate N:N processes.
 That is for example, you have process1 that handles hardware and reads battery level via **CAN**.
 Now couple of processes might be interested in battery level, so you simply publish that information on "/battery/level" topic and any other processes might subscribe to it and read it.
-Some examples who could be interested in such
+Some examples who could be interested in such messages:
-messages:

 * graphical user interface - for nice displaying battery status
 * engine control unit - to shut down engine to prevent battery damage